roryogorman/Crafts-by-Ainhoa/README.md

 * This is my Milestone 1 Project which is part of the Code Institute's Full Stack Software Development Diploma course.
 This project demonstartes the skills and knowledge that I have picked up studying the HTML, CSS & User Centric Frontend Development modules
 * This website is also being built to market the crafting products created by the 'Crafts by Ainhoa' company.
-The aim is to give a web presence to the company, attract both new customers & those familiar with her work, showcase & sell the merchandise.
+The aim is to give a web presence to the company, attract both new customers & those familiar with her work, showcase & market the merchandise.

 The website is designed to be accessed and viewed on all smart devices, laptops & PCs.
 ***